Ferries in Istanbul: History

-The first private steam ferries (called vapur in Turkish), crossed the Bosphorus in 1837.
+The first private steam ferries (called vapurs in Turkish), crossed the Bosphorus in 1837.
 The first ferries were wooden paddle boats and were later replaced by iron and steel screw ships.
 In 1851, the Şirket-i Hayriye [tr] (literally “The Goodwill Company”, as the Istanbul Ferry Company was originally called) was established by the Ottoman state.
 The Şirket-i Hayriye, renamed Şehir Hatları in the early republican period.
-In 1937, Şehir Hatları was nationilized and came under the control of the state-owned Türkiye Denizcilik İşletmeleri (TDİ) (“Turkish Maritime Lines ”).
-The TDİ was largely privatized in the late 90s and early 2000s and ownership of the Şehir Hatları was transferred to the İstanbul Metropolitan Municipality in March 2006.
+In 1937, Şehir Hatları was nationalised and came under the control of the state-owned Türkiye Denizcilik İşletmeleri (TDİ) (“Turkish Maritime Lines ”).
+The TDİ was largely privatised in the late 90s and early 2000s and ownership of the Şehir Hatları was transferred to the İstanbul Metropolitan Municipality in March 2006.

 Several generations of ferries have served the city and many of the earlier ferries were built by the Fairfield Shipbuilding and Engineering Company, Glasgow, Scotland.
 These white, black and yellow boats have gone on to become iconic in the modern popular culture of the city.
 One was featured in the James Bond film From Russia with Love, while more recently a new-generation and therefore historically inaccurate ferry appeared momentarily in the 2012 film Tinker, Tailor, Soldier, Spy, which was set in the 1970s.
 The last steam-powered ferry ran until 2003.
 A new generation of boats, designed by Fairfield but built in Istanbul, came into operation in the 2000s, enhancing the historic fleet.